allicodi/data550_final_project/README.md

 	- `03_fit_model.R` is run fourth to fit the model and create a figure corresponding to the model

 - `output/` contains all relevant output produced from the R scripts to be knit into the final report

+- `final_report/` contains the final report when generated in the Docker container.
+This folder is mounted in the Docker container.

 - `report.Rmd` is the Markdown document that knits together the figures and tables into the final report